 - Starting in 2022, UNM will begin transitioning to the Canvas by Instructure Learning Management System (LMS).
 Please refer to the Canvas Implementation page for a schedule and updates as the transition implementation work progresses.

 SurveysUNM Online administers two surveys.
 Students use the Welcome Survey to introduce themselves to their online instructors.
 Half-way through a course, online students may provide feedback to their instructors using the Midcourse Survey.
 Survey invitations are sent to preferred email addresses, as indicated by UNM records.
 You are welcome to contact email@example.com with your questions.

-Online tutoring services for undergraduates are available at CAPS, UNM's Center for Academic Program Support.
+Online tutoring services for undergraduates are available through CAPS, UNM's Center for Academic Program Support.
 For graduate students, there are individual consultations at the Graduate Resource Center.
-Writing labs are available for undergraduate and graduate students.
+Online writing labs are available for undergraduate and graduate students.

 When exam proctoring is required, each student is responsible for coordinating the service with the instructor.
 Proctoring resources are available here.

 UNM Online staff answer questions about the university's online education system.
 Phone support is available weekdays during regular business hours.
 Email inquiries are generally addressed within one business day, however, during periods of heavy seasonal traffic, responses may take up to two business days.